 Our mom created puppet show stages, giant trees, castles, and an old west town with refrigerator boxes and paint.

-When I popped open that bottle of pink tempera paint, I was flooded by memories of watching my mom create backdrops for our school plays.
+When I popped open that bottle of pink tempera paint, I was flooded with memories of watching my mom create backdrops for our school plays.

 For all those who don’t have paint fume flashbacks to help you out…here is a step-by-step guide for how I made the cardboard play castle for Little Miss’ princess birthday party.